 Once the Power User profile has been created, you can assign Power Users to it.
 While in the profile creation page, move to the Power Users Assigned tab, click on the Assign Power Users button in the top right corner, select the Power Users you want to assign to the profile from the right panel, and click Assign.
-When you associate a Power User profile to a Power User, you’re giving them the permissions assigned to that specific profile.
+When you assign a Power User profile to a Power User, you’re giving them the permissions assigned to that specific profile.

 You can remove any of the assigned Power Users at any time, from the Power Users Assigned tab.
 To do so, hover your mouse at the end of the Power User row, click on the ellipsis menu and select Unassign from Profile.
 Once a Power User is removed from a profile, he/she will no longer be able to use the permissions assigned to the profile, but will still be a Power User of your platform.

 At any time, you can assign Power Users to a profile from the Profiles tab of the Power Users Management page by hovering your mouse over the ellipsis menu at the end of the profile row and selecting Assign to Power Users.
 If you need to associate more than one profile to a Power User, select the profiles by clicking on the checkboxes next to their name, and select Choose Action – Assign to Power Users in the bottom right corner of the table.

 You can also assign a Power User to a profile from the Power Users tab of the Power Users Management page by clicking the icon of the Assigned Profiles column in the row of the Power User, or by hovering over the ellipsis menu at the end of the Power User row and selecting Assign Profiles.
 Use the Remove Assigned Profiles to do the opposite: remove one or more profiles assigned to the selected Power User.